Silvat: Release

 The film was released on Zindagi channel on 12 June 2016, and available for streaming on ZEE5.

 Reception

 Critical reception

 Anvita Singh reviewed for The Indian Express said: Silvat is made up of such touching and telling moments, and effectively conveys the pain, tension and little pleasures of first love.

 Anita Britto of SpotboyE rated 3 stars out of five and wrote "With a well-written script and immersive narrative, Silvat takes you to another world.
 A world where no one fights for their love."

-Hitesh Malik of Koimoi said of the film, "It is one of those films which stays with you for a long time".